/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 Our last day in Orkney takes us on a special route to the island of Ronaldsay in the south east.
 We drive over the Churchill Barriers, constructed to protect Scapa Flow during World War II, that link the island to the mainland of Orkney.
 The Italian prisoners of war who built the Barriers also built for themselves the beautiful and touching Italian Chapel.
 They constructed the chapel from two Nissan huts, and decorated the interior with 3D wall paintings that create the impression of a stone chapel; the sanctuary image was based on the reproduction of a painting of the Madonna kept in the pocket of one of the prisoners.
 Everything they used to create this very remarkable place was recycled.

-We stop briefly at the Orkney wine shop and then move on to the Orkney Fossil and Heritage Centre where we explore the exhibits at leisure.
+We stop briefly at the Orkney wine shop and then move on to the Orkney Fossil and Heritage Centre to explore the exhibits at leisure.
 From there, we travel down to the Cairns excavation, if the dig is open, for a tour of this ground-breaking work on an Iron Age broch.

 This is an area rich in archaeology and as we wind our way through lanes we will encounter evidence of life in Orkney, and how rising sea levels after the last Ice Age, 9000 years ago, affected the first settlers.